Missed our Meetup with Diana Yanez-Pastor from Cloudera?

 This graphic can help you identify how to drive collaboration inside the organization.

 It helps to think about advocacy and references as something that is valuable at every stage, not just at the point of closing a deal.
 When you interview customers and stakeholders, ask about their experience across the whole journey.
 How are customers engaging with the company from the first time they visit us?
+How are we providing customer support?
 How are we enabling them to meet and exceed their goals, and improve experience for their users?

 Reference selling is a key component of most all businesses spanning from the beginning, maybe in an RFP, or towards the end.
 Activities include investors or business decks for testimonials, earnings or to include quotes.
 Think about how you can use advocacy for building marketing materials such as press releases to storytelling videos, or even with something as simple as putting a logo on your website.

 4. Build a pipeline, and train stakeholders so they understand the value